65 Years Of In-Plant Graphics

 Without even a publishing company to back him, Caruzzi set about getting subscribers and advertisers, then pulling together material for his creation.

-In January 1951—50 years ago this month—the very first issue of Offset Duplicator Review hit subscribers’ desks.
+In January 1951—nearly 65 years ago—the very first issue of Offset Duplicator Review hit subscribers’ desks.
 Inside, Caruzzi admitted he was “proud but not smug” about the new magazine.
 “We have a long tough grind ahead of us before this thing becomes a truly going concern, but if you guys and gals…in fact all you folk interested in doing a good job with small offset equipment, pitch in with news, ideas, articles and just plain good wishes we’re sure we will all benefit from Offset Duplicator Review.”

 His words still hit home today.

 Half a century later, that same magazine is helping thousands of in-plant printers improve their operations.
 From the rise of facilities management, to the threats and eventual acceptance of copiers, and on into the Internet age, In-Plant Graphics has been there, informing hundreds of thousands of in-plant printers over the years.